-Top CV-19 Travel Questions Answered (1/13/21)
+Top CV-19 Travel Questions Answered (6/22/21)

 1) Are there any restrictions on travel to Michigan or the Grand Haven Area?
-There are currently no travel restrictions when traveling to Michigan or the Grand Haven Area from other states; however, if you have been feeling ill, were exposed to someone who has been feeling ill, tested positive for CV-19 or is in quarantine – you are asked to refrain from travel.
+There are NO travel restrictions when traveling to Michigan or the Grand Haven Area from other states; however, if you have been feeling ill, were exposed to someone who has been feeling ill, tested positive for CV-19 or is in quarantine – you are asked to refrain from travel.

 2.)
 Are your Food and Beverage Establishments Open?
 Yes, although businesses vary in offerings of service, hours, menu options.
 Call ahead for details.
 Mask requirements are no longer state mandated; however, some businesses may ask you to mask.
 It varies from business to business – be sure to read the posted signs before entering.

 3.)
 Are Retail Stores, Libraries & Museums open?
 Yes, although businesses vary in offerings of service and hours.
 Call ahead for details.
 Mask requirements are no longer state mandated; however, some businesses may ask you to mask.
 It varies from business to business – be sure to read the posted signs before entering.

 4.)
 Is the Pier, Lighthouse and Boardwalk open?
 Yes, these are all open to the public.
 The Pier is closed (on rare occasion) due to unforeseen weather conditions such as high winds and water or emergency rescue situations.

 Click to learn about area restaurants with: Open for Business Food/Drink Update blog.